iamBelugax/epoll/README.md

 - **Reduced Contention**: Each goroutine manages its own epoll instance and client set, minimizing lock contention.

-- **Efficient Event Processing**: The epoll system call enables efficient monitoring of many file descriptors with minimal overhead.

-- **Optimized Resource Usage**: The server can handle thousands of concurrent connections with minimal resource consumption.

 ## Prerequisites

 - Go 1.18 or later